the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab3_loops/_index.md

 {{< /aside >}}

 ### [Clockwise and counterclockwise]
-To get a pinecone or flower effect like the video above described, you'll need to spiral clockwise and countercloackwise.
+To get a pinecone or flower effect, you can try spiralling clockwise and counterclockwise.

 {{< code-action "Repeat your spiral code, changing it to make your spirals turn in the other direction." >}}

 Feel free to add colors and personalize the visualization however you would like!